-The transportation energy targets for Chittenden County represent an ambitious electrification of the pathway for electrifying the transportation sector in an effort to increase the amount of renewable energy used to power passenger vehicles.
-To meet the energy goals, By 2050, transportation energy from light duty vehicles will need to decrease by 72% by 2050...
-This will primarily be achieved by converting to more efficiently powered electric vehicles from fossil fuel vehicles.
-The LEAP model shows that Based on the LEAP modeling to achieve this reduction, 89% of passenger vehicles will must be electric to realize a significant reduction in transportation energy.
-Electrifying the light duty sector will also lead to a 13%dramatic_increase in electricity use in the transportation sector and a significant decrease in gasoline consumption. have the effect of increasing electricity in the transportation sector by 13% and reducing the amount of biofuel blended fuel with gasoline as gasoline consumption declines significantly.
-The LEAP model estimates that the changes in the heavy-duty sector will be due to a transition to the use of biodiesel transition to biodiesel as its primary fuel source.
+The transportation energy targets for Chittenden County represent an ambitious electrification of the transportation sector in an effort to increase the amount of renewable energy used to power passenger vehicles.
+To meet the energy goals, transportation energy from light duty vehicles will need to decrease 72% by 2050.
+This will primarily be achieved by converting to more efficientelectric vehicles from fossil fuel vehicles.
+The LEAP model shows that to achieve this reduction, 89% of passenger vehicles must be electric.
+Electrifying the light duty sector will also lead to a dramatic increase in electricity use in the transportation sector and a significant decrease in gasoline consumption.
+The LEAP model estimates that the heavy-duty sector transition to biodiesel as its primary fuel source.
 Biodiesel energy use is projected to increase to about 96% for heavy duty fleet vehicles by 2050.